Simon-Thevenin/IJOC_SDDP_for_Multi-Echelon_Lot-Sizing_with_Component_Substitution/README.md

 <em>Thevenin et al (2021): Thevenin, S., Adulyasak, Y., & Cordeau, J. F. (2021).
 Material requirements planning under demand uncertainty using stochastic optimization.
 Production and Operations Management, 30(2), 475-493.</em>

-<h1> Prerequisits </h1>
+<h1> To run the software </h1>

+The file scm.py is the main entrance point to the program.

+Python
-scm.py is the main entrance point of the program.
-Solving a program may be done as follows:
+The file scm.py is the main entrance point to the program.

-To run the software:
-Python scm.py  Solve instance_name model nrscenario scenariosampling -n 5000 -p Re-solve -m Hybrid --mipsetting Default  --hybridphsetting Multiplier1
+Solve instance_name model nrscenario scenariosampling -n 5000 -p Re-solve -m Hybrid --mipsetting Default  --hybridphsetting Multiplier1
 Instance_name refers to the name of the instance to solve.
 The instance must be provided as a file in the right format (see the examples) in the folder Instance.
 Model provide the type of stochastic model to consider for the instance.
 -	YFix refers to the static-dynamic model where the setup are decided in period 0 and fixed for the entire horizon, wwheras the production quantity are decided dynamically when new information on the demand is available.